soramitsu/scale-codec-js-library/.changeset/two-pumpkins-wait.md

 }
 ```

-With this approach, TypeScript is able to handle abovementioned problems, but it has a runtime drawback - **each enum is now wrapped** into `EnumBox`.
+With this approach, TypeScript is able to handle abovementioned problems.
+However, it has a runtime drawback: each enum is now wrapped into `EnumBox`.

-A consumer should add `.enum` property accessor in any place they work with enums:
+You should add `.enum` property accessor in any place you work with enums:

 ```ts
 import { OptionString } from './generated-definition'